tlegoc/tlegoc.github.io/content/blogs/radiance-cascade/index.md

 Once done, you can merge each cascade on the cascade below (cascade 7 to 6, 6 to 5, etc).
 This is important that each dispatch waits on the previous compute shader, so the ray accumulation is correct.

 In order to merge correctly, you need to find the nearby probes in above level.
-Then you find the 4 nearest rays, sample and get the mean of the values for each probes.
-Finally, you do a simple bilinear interpolation step of each of the probes values.
+Then you find the 4 nearest rays, sample and get the mean of the values for each probe.
+Finally, you do a simple bilinear interpolation step on each of the probe values.

 ![merged rays](rdoc5.png)
 *<center>Merged rays</center>*

-Finally, you can find the average luminance for each probe (mean of all rays) and composite with the processed SDF.
+In the end, you can find the average luminance for each probe (mean of all rays) and composite the result with the processed SDF.

 ![Result](rdoc6.png)
 *<center>Result</center>*

 ## Conclusion

-In the end, you can see that the algorithm isn't hard to understand (thanks to the work of tmpvar, SimonDev and Alexander Sannikov) and is quite fun to implement, while giving great result.
-My implementation is still not optimized though, it can crash if you make the rays too big or use a raymarch step too small, some artifacts are visible at low resolution (which shouldn't happen), but I'm happy with the result.
+You can see that the algorithm isn't hard to understand (thanks to the work of tmpvar, SimonDev and Alexander Sannikov) and is quite fun to implement, while giving great results.
+My implementation is not optimized though, it can crash if you make the rays too big or use a raymarch step too small and some artifacts are visible at low resolution (which shouldn't happen).
+But I'm very happy with the result.

 The next step would be to create a 3D version (my initial plan in Unity, using screenspace raymarching) of the algorithm or a fake 3D version (see [Alexander's Exile con talk, near 36:55](https://youtu.be/TrHHTQqmAaM?t=2218)), but for another time :)